Civil procedure in South Africa: Summary of rescission of default judgment

-It is important to note that rescission is not available in respect of provisional sentences or summary judgments.
+Rescission is not available in respect of provisional sentences or summary judgments.

 Applications

 Application proceedings, also known as motion proceedings, are based on the exchange of affidavits.
 The party bringing the application is known as the applicant; the party opposing the application, if any, is known as the respondent.
 In application proceedings, the equivalent documents to pleadings are called "processes"; these processes not only formulate the factual dispute but also offer the evidence in support of the factual allegations.
 Processes are drafted in the form of affidavits, which are written statements sworn under oath or affirmation, and may have extra documents attached as annexures, which further support the evidence adduced.

 In contrast to summons proceedings, there is no distinction between the pleading stage and the trial stage in application proceedings.
 In essence, application procedure condenses the action process; the pleadings as well as the evidence are contained in the applications papers which go before the court.
 Application procedure is therefore reserved for matters in which the court can reach a decision on the documents before it, without resorting to the oral evidence of witnesses because the parties do not dispute the material facts of the case.